 Andrew has been writing for decades, publishing articles online and in print.
 His many interests include literature, the arts and nature.

-Sculpture and Nature Combined
+The Yorkshire Sculpture Park - Art and Nature Combined

 Background of the Yorkshire Sculpture Park